On the Control of Asynchronous Automata: Simplifying strategies

 In this section we present an elementary operation called a \emph{shortcut}, which can be used to simplify and reduce the duration of a winning strategy.

-To create a shortcut, one selects a play $xy\in[\sigma]$ consistent with a strategy $\sigma$ and modify the strategy so that as soon as a process sees the play $x$ in its causal past in their causal past, they assume that not only $x$ but also $xy$ has actually occurred.
+To create a shortcut, one selects a $\sigma$-play $xy$ and modify the strategy $\sigma$ so that as soon as any of the processes sees the play $x$ in its view, this process assumes that not only $x$ but also $xy$ has actually occurred.
+In other words, a shortcut is a kind of \emph{cut-and-paste} in the strategy: we glue on node $x$ the sub-strategy rooted at node $xy$.

-From a more formal point of view, a shortcut is a kind of \emph{cut-and-paste} in the strategy tree: we glue on node $x$ the subtree rooted at node $xy$.
-This guarantees the new tree to be smaller than the previous one, thus if the new tree is a winning strategy, its duration is guaranteed to be smaller than the duration of the original strategy.
+The choice of $x$ and $y$ should be carefully performed so that the result of the shortcut is still a strategy.
+We provide a sufficient condition for that: $(x,y)$ should be a \emph{useless repetition}.

-However the choice of $x$ and $y$ should be carefully performed so that the new tree is well-defined and is still a winning strategy.
-We provide a sufficient condition for that: $(x,y)$ should be a \emph{useless thread}.
+The interest of taking shortcuts is the following: if the original strategy is winning, then the strategy obtained by taking the shortcut is winning as well, and strictly smaller than the original one.
+In the remainder of this section, we formalize these concepts.